xianhuazhou/elog/README.md

 Known issues:
 * It doesn't work with logs with multiple bytes.
 * It only can process logs line by line.
+* It's only tested on linux/unix system, especially for the reload and stop commands.

 Tested Log files
 ----------------